kunalsahuv/kunalsahuv/README.md

 <img alt="GIF" height= 200 src="https://user-images.githubusercontent.com/44522024/95550376-68e7f880-0a26-11eb-8284-3ae06236dba1.gif" />

-## I'm a Student and elf-taught Software Developer Web  Developer,!.
-I love learning new things and have a knack for finding new approaches to solve problems in unique ways, especially if they involve the use of technology
+## <h4>I'm a Student and self-taught Software Developer!.
+I love learning new things and have a knack for finding new approaches to solve problems in unique ways, especially if they involve the use of technology</h4>

 - 🔭 I’m currently working on a [VS Code][website]!
 - 🌱 I’m currently learning everything 🤣